-Apple reportedly reducing iPhone 5c orders from suppliers and boosting iPhone 5s ordersAlex Wagner - Deputy Managing Editor, News Desk
+Apple reportedly reducing iPhone 5c orders from suppliers and boosting iPhone 5s ordersAlex Wagner - Editorial Director of News and Content

 Nearly one month after its official debut, Apple is reportedly tweaking its orders from suppliers for the new iPhone 5c and iPhone 5s.
 That's according to sources speaking to the Wall Street Journal, who say that Apple has told component supplier Pegatron that it was cutting its fourth quarter shipments of the iPhone 5c by under 20 percent while also cutting orders from supplier Hon Hai by a third.
 Meanwhile, two Hon Hai executives claim that Apple has increased its orders for the iPhone 5s for the fourth quarter.